 The 2023-2024 FAFSA Opened on October 1st, 2022

 Some aid is awarded on a first-come, first-served basis, so fill out the FAFSA early.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
 No one should ever pay to fill out the FREE Application for Federal Student Aid, (FAFSA), so don't give your money (or info!) to any website that claim you do.

 Learn more about Tuition and Financial Aid at Providence College.

 Based on this information, how does Providence College sound?
 Remember, the best school for one person may not be the right school for someone else!
 So ask yourself: Is Providence College a good school for you?

-Then use the college admissions predictor to calculate your chances of getting into some of the top colleges and universities in the U.S.
+Then use the college admissions predictor to take a data science look at your chances of getting into some of the most popular schools in the U.S.

 You can also take a virtual campus tour to get a sense of what Providence College and Providence are like without leaving home.